Low Carbon Concrete Initiative

 Phase 2: Data Collection, including Lower Carbon Concrete Pilot Projects

-The City, in collaboration with Oregon DEQ's Materials Management Program, will spend time in 2020 collecting baseline data on various concrete mixes used in the Portland Metro Area to better understand current mix designs, applications, and associated environmental impacts.
-This data will come from a variety of sources, including EPDs, historical project usage, and pilot projects.
+The City, in collaboration with Oregon DEQ's Materials Management Program, spent time in 2020 collecting baseline data on various concrete mixes used in the Portland Metro Area to better understand current mix designs, applications, and associated environmental impacts.
+This data came from a variety of sources, including EPDs, historical project usage, and pilot projects.

 In order to understand how lower-carbon concrete mixes perform compared to traditional 100% cement mixes, the City is performing pilot tests of different lower-carbon concrete mixes.
-First up is a pilot project testing low-carbon concrete mixes on sidewalk applications with the Portland Bureau of Transportation (PBOT).
-Work began on this pilot project in the Spring of 2020 and results of this pilot project are presented in the following case study.
-The Sustainable Procurement Program is currently working on starting another pilot test for another concrete application.
+The first pilot project took place in Spring 2020 and tested low-carbon concrete mixes on sidewalk applications with the Portland Bureau of Transportation (PBOT).
+The results of this pilot project are presented in the following case study.
+The Sustainable Procurement Program is currently working on several other pilot tests during Summer 2021.

 The Sustainable Procurement Program also funded the development of a Portland-area average EPD for mobile mix producers.
 Four mobile mix producers in the Portland area contributed to the EPD.
 A copy of the EPD can be found on the ASTM EPD website.
 Compared to the cost of an EPD for a stationary plant that may produce over 100 mixes, the cost per mix of an EPD for a mobile mix producer is significantly higher.
 Thus, the Sustainable Procurement Program pursued a local industry-average approach and invited any mobile mix producer supplying the Portland area to participate.